 From human-centered design to agent-centered design

+The ownership question becomes more urgent as AI agents enter municipal workflows.
 If agent-centered design is led by vendors, the agents will be proprietary, locked to specific models, and bundled into existing subscription contracts.
 The city won't be able to inspect what the agent is doing, verify its reasoning, or switch to a different AI model if a better one emerges.
-The same lock-in dynamic that governs today's software will extend to tomorrow's AI layer — except the stakes will be higher, because agents make decisions that affect residents.

 What “owning the stack” actually looks like

 This is analogous to the distinction between owning a building and owning the blueprints.
 You might hire a contractor to do the work, but if the contractor keeps the blueprints, you're dependent on them for every future renovation.
-Municipal digital infrastructure means owning the blueprints.
+Municipal digital infrastructure means owning the blueprints: open-source code you can inspect, portable data you can take with you, governance rules you set, and the ability to change partners without starting over.

 Questions worth asking at the next budget meeting